Teque5/caf_cookoff/README.md

 ./build_all.sh
 ./benchmark.sh
 ```

+## Observations
+* Go has fftw bindings or there is a fft library in go-dsp, but the latter isn't a full implementation and the former has quite a bit of complexity.
+I am disappointed such a basic tool isn't better integrated.
+The go-dsp implmentation on supports `complex128` types -> bizzare.
+* Go and Python both have complex types, but rust uses a struct with two floats.

 ## References
 1) S. Stein, Algorithms for ambiguity function processing,  IEEE Trans.
 Acoust., Speech, and Signal Processing, vol. ASSP-29, pp. 588 - 599, June 1981.